JuliaLang/julia/README.md

 On some Linux distributions (for instance Ubuntu 11.10) you may need to change how the readline library is linked.
 If you get a build error involving readline, try changing the value of `USE_SYSTEM_READLINE` in `Make.inc` to `1`.

+On Ubuntu, you may also need to install the package `libncurses5-dev`.

 <a name="Directories"/>
 ## Directories